MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install-and-configure.md

 After the installation is complete, the status shows as _Installed_.

 > [!TIP]
-> You can log your questions and get support for the Employee Kudos solution template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.
+> You can log your questions and get support for the Employee Kudos template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.

 ## Step 3: Create an access team

 Access team: Kudos-ReadAccessTeam

-Access teams aren't, technically, a security role as defined in Power Platform, but they play an important part in securing access rights to a Kudos.
+Access teams aren't, technically, security roles as defined in Power Platform, but they play an important part in securing access rights to a Kudos.
 Kudos records are _owned_ by the recipient but should be readable by the sender's manager and the recipient's manager.
 The access team enables this by dynamically assigning the sender's manager and recipient's manager _read access_ to that Kudos through a Power Automate flow.

 More information: [Use access teams and owner teams to collaborate and share information](/power-apps/developer/data-platform/use-access-teams-owner-teams-collaborate-share-information)